Anita Malfatti: Formal training

 Malfatti's studies began in Mackenzie College in São Paulo, but the limited world of art in Brazil was not enough to satiate her curious mind and so she left for Berlin in 1912.
 Europe still remained an extremely important agent in defining artistic tendencies during this era.
 Hence, when Anita Malfatti went to Germany and studied with important artists Fritz Burger-Muhlfeld (1867–1927), Lovis Corinth (1858–1925) and Ernst Bischoff-Culm her influences and creative exposure were inflated.
 During this period she studied German Expressionism.
-German Expressionism emphasized the color pallette and artists were expected to paint with expressive amounts of emotion that was emphasized and where subjects of the work were frequently altered or jarred.
+German Expressionism emphasized the color palette and artists were expected to paint with expressive amounts of emotion that was emphasized and where subjects of the work were frequently altered or jarred.
 A huge influence in her artistic style lay in her exposure to the Sonderbund exhibition in Cologne from May to September 1912.
-At the show a conglomeration of artists were exposed.
+At the show a conglomeration of artists exhibited their work.
 Although there were many post-impressionist painters exhibited, Cubism stole the show by far.
 Homer Boss was included in the show and Malfatti went to study with him in New York in 1915.
 Malfatti also studied under artists George Bridgman, Dimitri Romanoffsky (s.d.-1971), however it was her experience with Homer Boss at the Independent School of Art that was most influential.
 Homer Boss was a huge impact on Malfatti's style because of his comprehensive studies of the human anatomy.
 He stressed the idea of understanding the muscular body which helped Malfatti to hone her own technique.
 New York was central in celebrating Cubism and Malfatti was an exceptional student within the Independent School of Art.
-Thus she was exposed to European style, which by the early twentieth centuries was even being forged with other styles.
+Thus she was exposed to European style, which by the early twentieth century was even being forged with other styles.
 Europe's views on Modernism included a subjective treatment toward subjects as well as a highly repellent attitude towards the artistic movements proceeding modernism such as Realism or Romanticism.
 Malfatti's exposure to the European world of art allowed her a glimpse into an artistic world that she could never have known in São Paulo and gave her the more global viewpoint that she would pass on to other artists as well.